CyberBibs/SOC205---Malicious-Macro-has-been-executed/README.md

   <img src="images/4.png" alt="Taking Ownership">
 </p>

-To better understand this alert, I carried out some Open-Source Intelligence (OSINT) as regards the reported CVE-2024–24919 and important information relating to the CVE.
+To gather Information as regards the file ""edit1-invoice.docm" and file hash "1a819d18c9a9de4f81829c4cd55a17f767443c22f9b30ca953866827e5d96fb0a", I used Ciscotalos and Virustotal to gather information as regards the nature of the downloaded Macro using the file hash.
 <p align="center">
   <img src="images/5.png" alt="Taking Ownership">
 </p>